Australian Curriculum Overview

 English

-In Year 2, students communicate with peers, teachers, known adults, and students from other classes and community members.
 Students engage with a variety of texts for enjoyment.
-They listen to, read, view and interpret spoken, written and multimodal texts in which the primary purpose is to entertain, as well as texts designed to inform and persuade.
-These encompass traditional oral texts, picture books, various types of print and digital stories, simple chapter books, rhyming verse, poetry, non-fiction, film, multimodal texts, dramatic performances and texts used by students as models for constructing their own work.
+They listen to, read and view spoken, written and multimodal texts that may be imaginative, informative and persuasive.
+Texts may include oral texts, picture books, various types of print and digital stories, simple chapter books, rhyming verse, poetry, non-fiction, various types of information texts, short films and animations, multimodal texts and dramatic performances.

 Mathematics